 Provide relevant examples and resources.
 Include models and steps of a problem, examples and walk-throughs, extra resources to guide homework and course activities and places to go if help is needed.

 Use rubrics to clarify expectations before students submit their work.
 While we may associate rubrics with grading a finished product, rubrics can also help students understand and apply expectations to their work-in-progress.
 Adding a rubric also helps instructors grade more efficiently.

 - This resource outlines how to use rubrics to communicate clear expectations to students.

-- Brown University offers resources for designing rubrics of different types (including weighing the pros and cons of different rubric types) and for identifying rubric criteria.
+- The Sheridan Center at Brown University offers resources for designing rubrics of different types (including weighing the pros and cons of different rubric types) and for creating grading criteria.

 - The Writing Center offers a guide to How to Build and Use Rubrics Effectively with the helpful caveat that “we shouldn’t expect rubrics to answer every question or solve all of the challenges we face in communicating with our students about our expectations.”
 That is, the messages we send in a rubric about where students should focus their energies should thread through multiple venues (course activities, learning outcomes, and interactions) in order to help students truly receive and process them.